rust-dev-tools/dev-tools-team/rls/rls-cargo-build-integration-notes.md

 ## Concrete goals
 ### RLS <> other build systems
 * Establish a preliminary build plan format (probably use/adapt current Cargo `--build-plan`)
-* RLS needs to understand the build plan and be able to execute it in a sandbox (think `target/rls` dir), while consuming the save-analysis and diagnostics
+* RLS needs to understand the build plan and be able to execute it, separate from original build system in order to keep it in a consistent state, while consuming the save-analysis and diagnostics
 ### RLS <> Cargo
 * Implement `cargo check ... --build-plan` in Cargo
+* Ask Cargo to run the build, but have the RLS execute the steps
 ### RLS <> Buck
 * Buck needs to be able to tell the (almost) exact `rustc` command used to compile a crate target (embed the command in save-analysis?)
 * Translate Buck rules/generated save-analysis into build plan